-In order to examine Empire's control procedures including the verification of its SPP IM billing statements, Staff issued formal discovery requests based on its SPP audit findings and the review of fuel and purchased power expenses detailed in Docket No. 19-EPDE-216-ACA (19-216 Docket).
+To examine Empire's control procedures including the verification of its SPP IM billing statements, Staff issued formal discovery requests based on the SPP audit findings and the review of fuel and purchased power expenses detailed in Docket No. 20-EPDE-242-ACA (20-242 Docket).

 Through discovery, Staff requested that Empire review its software applications for interacting with the SPP IM and discuss their functionality.
-In early 2018, Empire implemented the Adapt2

-Solutions (Adapt2) software suite as its Application Programmable Interface following its acquisition by Liberty Utilities.
-Empire continued to use the interface for all its marketplace interactions with the SPP IM in 2019.
+In early 2018, Empire implemented the Adapt2 Solutions (Adapt2) software suite as its Application Programmable Interface following its acquisition by Liberty Utilities.
+Empire continued to use the interface for all its marketplace interactions with the SPP IM in 2020.
 Empire stated Adapt2 provided increased functionality allowing for advanced data analytics with more sophisticated bid and offer templates while lowering Empire's software maintenance costs.